sidkshatriya/me/001-rd-intro.md

 In this post I want to explain why you should be interested in a Rust port of a program (`rr`) that already exists and works well.

 ## Why port rr to Rust?
-If you're interested in rr, here are the main reasons that capture why it is a good idea to port rr to Rust and why you should be interested in this project:
+If you're interested in rr, here are the main reasons why it is a good idea to port rr to Rust and why you should be interested in this project:

 ### Reduce complexity, increase reliability
 C/C++ is a complex beast.
 As the Linux kernel gets more and more complex and gathers even more quirks, the rr codebase gets more and more complex too.
 With Rust the hope is that we have a clean and modern language that allows us to manage the complexity of record/replay.
 Of course, we still need to deal with the inherent complexity of record/replay but Rust helps with writing reliable code and doing refactorings with more confidence.